-In 2009, the earliest version of the Central Oregon Health Council was formed under the name “Health Integration Project Transitional Board”.
-The intention of the group was to create the first Regional Health Alliance that would allow Crook, Jefferson, and Deschutes Counties to partner on health care transformation.
+In 2009, the earliest version of the Central Oregon Health Council was formed under the name Health Integration Project Transitional Board.
+The intention of the group was to create the first regional health alliance that would allow Crook, Jefferson, and Deschutes Counties to partner on health care transformation.

-The board renamed itself “Links for Health” shortly after to honor James Link, a patient suffering from multiple comorbidities who was not empowered to thrive in the existing health care system and passed away early in life as a result.
-They later submitted an intergovernmental agreement from the three counties, and this was made official by the State under the name Transitional Board.
+The board renamed itself Links for Health shortly after to honor James Link, a patient who suffered from multiple comorbidities and was not empowered to thrive in the existing health care system; as a result, he passed away early in life.
+The group later submitted an intergovernmental agreement from the three Central Oregon counties, and this was made official by the state under the name Transitional Board.

 Today, the Central Oregon Health Council continues to breed unlikely but beneficial partnerships, invest in community-driven projects, and foster trust and transparency in an otherwise competitive industry.
-All these efforts are intended to create a healthier Central Oregon, not only for individuals insured through Medicaid, but for all residents.
+All these efforts are intended to create a healthier Central Oregon, not only for individuals insured through Medicaid but for all residents.